-A second, chemical-free treatment technology is ultraviolet (UV) disinfection, which damages the DNA of micro-organisms with photons.
-Evoqua’s ATG™ UV Systems are effective against a wide range of micro-organisms including chlorine-tolerant pathogens, like cryptosporidium.
-Importantly for beverage plants, UV technology creates no harmful by-products and does not introduce any poor taste or odour compounds to the liquid being treated.
+A second, chemical-free treatment technology is ultraviolet (UV) disinfection, which damages the DNA of microorganisms with photons.
+Evoqua’s ETS-UV™ Systems are effective against a wide range of micro-organisms including chlorine-tolerant pathogens, like Cryptosporidium.
+Importantly for beverage plants, UV technology creates no harmful by-products and does not introduce any poor taste or odor compounds to the liquid being treated.

 UV is a sustainability champion when it comes to disinfection, in fact, it’s one of the most sustainable disinfection solutions available today.
 It’s energy-efficient, reduces or eliminates chemical requirements and enables greater water re-use.

 Many plants are taking advantage of the benefits of using the two technologies together as part of a multi-barrier approach to disinfection.
 UV is a fantastic solution to remove all excess ozone from fluid.
 Both ozone and UV technologies from Evoqua are reliable and durable, further supporting organizations with sustainability initiatives as they have a longer life span.

 Today, it is those businesses that continue to embrace sustainability that will thrive as we move forwards.
 Water is a precious resource that we must all play our part in protecting and there are a wide range of opportunities to reach more advanced climate change commitments with water disinfection technology across all parts of the supply chain.